 Cataracts are most commonly found in people 80+ years old, but thousands of children in Africa suffer from the disease due to the extreme climate and lack of vitamins and protein in their diet.
 Approximately 2.2 million people suffer from cataracts in Africa, and 800,000+ suffer from the eye disease in Mali alone.Donate Now!

-One cataract surgery costs $100 , which covers the cost of health screenings for ten other people.
+How Much Does a Cataract Surgery Cost?The cost of cataract surgery is $3,000 per eye in the US, but by donating $100 to Embrace Relief, you’re covering the cost of one full cataract surgery (including both eyes), as well as health checkups for ten other people.
 If the doctors come across an issue that cannot be treated at the Mobile Health Clinic, we provide transportation to the nearest clinic or hospital and help cover medical care costs.

 Embrace Relief’s Mobile Health Clinic